 At midday, the bells chime a symphonic cadence as if to signal the hour to break bread.
 The al fresco Terrace Restaurant, which overlooks vines of pinot noir and chardonnay, is open seasonally from May through September.
 Chef Patrick Gayler prepares fare to further complement the Mission Hill Family Estate wines, all the while adhering to the winery’s overall mission of sustainable and local.

 The charcuterie board delivers big on flavour and the selection of cured meats are made in-house, the aging done during the off-season; the Terroir Collection rosé is the wine to pair.
-Foie gras and chicken liver parfait are accompanied with a preserve of last year’s golden plums; the estate honey harvested from on-site bees will have you drenching your spoon for more in your own indulgent Winnie the Pooh moment.
+Strawberry rhubarb and garden herbs accompany the organic grass-fed milk fresh cheese; the estate honey harvested from on-site bees will have you drenching your spoon for more in your own indulgent Winnie the Pooh moment.

-Roasted scallops with house cured bacon is delightful; the durum wheat orecchiette with clams harvested from Salt Spring Island and celery root should be paired with the Mission Hill Perpetua chardonnay.
+Roasted scallops with house cured bacon is delightful; the durum wheat orecchiette with clams and celery root should be paired with the Mission Hill Perpetua chardonnay.
 The dry-aged Yarrow Meadows duck is delectable (add a side of the triple-fried frites); and the sturgeon is sourced from Northern Divine Aquafarms.
 There is an extensive Mission Hill Family Estate wine portfolio at your fingertips, the servers and somms eager to share telling details.
-Other highlights include wagyu carpaccio and Cache Creek beef bavette.
+Other highlights include the Juniper smoked white sturgeon and Cache Creek beef bavette.
 Cherries canned in Oculus—the Bordeaux-style blend of merlot, cabernet sauvignon, cabernet franc, and petit verdot—are not a menu item, but should you have the chance to try, let me tell you: you will never forget.
 To have these served as mignardises?
 They would make for a prized parting gesture from the kitchen.